 Mortgage insurance (MI) is required to be purchased based on a borrower’s LTV ratio calculation.
-Fannie Mae requires MI to be resolved prior to closing.
+Fannie Mae requires MI to be resolved before closing.

-Borrowers can either perform the renovation themselves or hire contractors to complete the job.
-Borrowers that choose to Do-It-Yourself must not exceed past 10% of the as-completed value.
+Borrowers can either perform renovations themselves or hire contractors to complete the job.
+Borrowers that choose to renovate must not exceed 10% of the as-completed value.
 Fannie Mae requires to inspect all work items that cost more than $5,000.
-In addition, the property must be a 1-unit owner-occupied home.
+In addition, the property must be a one-unit owner-occupied home.

 What is the HomeStyle renovation loan process?